Nobel Prize in Literature: Similar international prizes

 Another award of note is the Spanish Princess of Asturias Award (formerly Prince of Asturias Award) in Letters.
-During the first years of its existence it was almost exclusively awarded to writers in the Spanish language, but in more recent times writers in other languages have been awarded as well.
-Writers who have won both the Asturias Award in Letters and the Nobel Prize in Literature include Camilo José Cela, Günter Grass, Doris Lessing and Mario Vargas Llosa.
+During the first years of its existence it was almost exclusively awarded to writers in the Spanish language, but in more recent times, writers in other languages have been awarded as well.
+Writers who have won both the Asturias Award in Letters and the Nobel Prize in Literature include Camilo José Cela, Günter Grass, Doris Lessing, and Mario Vargas Llosa.

-The America Award in Literature, which does not include a monetary prize, presents itself as an alternative to the Nobel Prize in Literature.
-To date, Peter Handke, Harold Pinter, José Saramago, and Mario Vargas Llosa are the only writers to have received both the America Award and the Nobel Prize in Literature.
+The non-monetary America Award in Literature presents itself as an alternative to the Nobel Prize.
+Peter Handke, Harold Pinter, José Saramago, and Mario Vargas Llosa are the only writers to have received both the America Award and the Nobel Prize in Literature.

 There are also prizes for honouring the lifetime achievement of writers in specific languages, like the Miguel de Cervantes Prize (for Spanish language, established in 1976) and the Camões Prize (for Portuguese language, established in 1989).
 Nobel laureates who were also awarded the Miguel de Cervantes Prize include Octavio Paz (1981 Cervantes, 1990 Nobel); Mario Vargas Llosa (1994 Cervantes, 2010 Nobel); and Camilo José Cela (1995 Cervantes, 1989 Nobel).
 José Saramago is the only author to receive both the Camões Prize (1995) and the Nobel Prize (1998) to date.

 The Hans Christian Andersen Award is sometimes referred to as "the Little Nobel".
 The award has earned this appellation since, in a similar manner to the Nobel Prize in Literature, it recognises the lifetime achievement of writers, though the Andersen Award focuses on a single category of literary works (children's literature).